gchure/phd/_site/docs/src/chapter_02/section_07_methods.md

 intensity, as measured from cells that lack the *lac*-YFP construct.

 ### Bayesian Parameter Estimation

-In this work, we determine the the most likely parameter values for the inducer dissociation constants $K_A$ and $K_I$ of the active and inactive state, respectively, using Bayesian methods.
+&nbsp;&nbsp;&nbsp;&nbsp;In this work, we determine the the most likely parameter values for the inducer dissociation constants $K_A$ and $K_I$ of the active and inactive state, respectively, using Bayesian methods.
 We compute the probability distribution of the value of each parameter given the data